JajarGG/JajarGG/README.md

 ## Hello 👀
 <p>
 Project Director @ Osaya Studios.
-Working on the GTA V modding platform FiveM
+Working on the GTA V modding platform FiveM.

+My job involves more than just coding.
+If there are long gaps with no commits, I might be working on internal projects, doing design work, managing the team, or handling other tasks for Osaya.

 *You can contact me on Discord: jajar_*
 </p>

 ### Skills:
-<p>Lua, JavaScript, Typescript, React, Preact, SocketIO, NodeJS and probably some other stuff no one cares about lol</p>
+<p>Lua, JavaScript, NodeJS, Typescript, React, Preact, SocketIO</p>

 ### Check my stats
 <p>